AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-09-03-passing-object-arguments-to-liquid-shortcodes-in-11ty.md

 ---
 title: Passing Object Arguments to Liquid Shortcodes in 11ty
-description: While 11ty doesn't let you pass object arguments to shortcodes in Liquid, you can get around this by assembling and parsing a JSON string.
+description: Currently, 11ty doesn't allow you to pass object arguments to shortcodes in Liquid.
+As a temporary workaround, you can assemble and parse a JSON string to pass along to the shortcode as an argument.
 keywords: [object argument, 11ty, liquid, shortcode]
 categories: [11ty, liquid, javascript]
 thumbnail: thumbnail.jpg